anushka-joshi/DenPMag/README.md

 ## **Installation**

 1. *Clone the repository.*
-2. *Install the required Python packages:*
+2. *Install the required Python packages*

 ## **Usage**

 1. *Prepare your data:*
-    * Ensure you have your data formatted correctly.
+    * Ensure that data is formatted correctly.
 You will need seismic waveform data, sequence data, and tabular data for training.
 2. *Train the model:*
     * Edit `main.py` to include your data loading process.
     * Run the training script: `python main.py`